onzfonz/comp227/src/content/0/en/part0d.md

 #### Changing our default terminal app

-While installing the eclipse keymap is optional, what I would like you to do is to change your terminal of choice to git bash.
+While installing the Eclipse keymap is optional, what I would like you to do is change your terminal of choice to ***git bash***.
 Just like with the gif from below, open up the settings (***Ctrl-Alt-S***) and search for Terminal.
 Navigate to the ***Tools*** on the left sidebar and select the dropdown for the Shell path.
 There you should see bash.exe with a path for git.